Tel: 310.825.4820 / Fax: 310.267.4339 / E-mail

 African American Literature, Anglophone African Literature, Black Atlantic/ Black Diaspora Studies, Novel, Postcolonial Literature and Theory, Transnational American Literature, and Slavery Studies.

 After studying in Tokyo and Delhi, Goyal received her Ph.D. from Brown University in 2003.
 Her research and teaching explore the relation between race and empire, nation and diaspora, and past and present in a broad range of African diaspora literature from the nineteenth century to the present.
 Most of her work foregrounds the articulation of literary form with social and political change, with a view to rethinking questions of social justice and ethics in historical and continuing forms of inequality.
 Goyal’s work has been supported by fellowships from the ACLS (2016-2017), the University of California President’s Office (2007-2008), and the NEH (Scholar-in-Residence at the Schomburg Center for Research in Black Culture, New York Public Library, 2003-2004).
-She was Chair of the Publications Committee of the American Comparative Literature Association for 2015-2018, and serves on the Founding Editorial Board of Oxford Bibliographies in Literary and Critical Theory.
+She was Chair of the Publications Committee of the American Comparative Literature Association for 2015-2018, and served on the Founding Editorial Board of Oxford Bibliographies in Literary and Critical Theory.
 A member of the MLA Delegate Assembly from 2016-2019, she serves on the Executive Committee of the Postcolonial Studies Forum for 2018-2023 and the Advisory Council for the American Literature Society for 2018-2020.
 Since 2014, Goyal has a split appointment with the Department of African American Studies.
 She regularly teaches classes on slavery and migration, African diaspora literature, the global novel, and postcolonial theory, and was the Director of Departmental Honors for English from 2013-2016, and Undergraduate Vice Chair from 2019-2022.
 In 2019, she was Visiting Professor at the John F. Kennedy Institute for North American Studies, Freie Universität, Berlin.
 She is working on a monograph on twenty-first century refugee literature and culture, Aesthetics of Refuge, and editing The Cambridge Companion to Contemporary African American Literature (2023), and co-editing a special issue of American Literary History on “Exiles, Migrants, and Refugees.”